 In this section, we depict graphically the relationships the corporation has with trade associations, federations, advocacy groups and other third parties who may be acting on their behalf to influence climate change policy.
 Each of the columns above represents one relationship the corporation appears to have with such a third party.
 In these columns, the top, dark section represents the strength of the relationship the corporation has with the influencer.
 For example if a corporation's senior executive also held a key role in the trade association, we would deem this to be a strong relationship and it would be on the far left of the chart above, with the weaker ones to the right.
 Click on these grey shaded upper sections for details of these relationships.
 The middle section contains a link to the organization score details of the influencer concerned, so you can see the details of its climate change policy influence.
 Click on the middle sections for for details of the trade associations.
 The lower section contains the organization score of that influencer, the lower the more negatively it is influencing climate policy.

 Top-line Messaging on Climate Policy: American Airlines appears supportive of a 1.5 degree global warming target and a carbon neutral economy by 2050 in their 2020 ESG performance review report, released in October 2021.
 In July 2021 American signed a joint letter to Congress expressing their support for Congress to pass “ambitious, durable climate policy” and describing the infrastructure bill as an “invaluable opportunity”.
 American’s 2021 ESG report further stated that American is “collaborating” to advance policy solutions “needed to get to net zero”.
 However, American appears to use its support for global GHG regulations to oppose national and regional climate regulation.
-In its 2020 ESG Report, American states that it continues to “advocate for CORSIA as the single approach for addressing emissions from international aviation”, at the expense of other more stringent regional or national policies.
-Additionally, American’s 2022 10-K report, published in April 2022, acknowledged the risk of state-level, national or regional regulations for aviation “in the event that CORSIA does not come into force as expected”.
+In its 2020 ESG Report, published in October 2021, American states that it continues to “advocate for CORSIA as the single approach for addressing emissions from international aviation”, at the expense of other more stringent regional or national policies.
+Additionally, American’s 2022 10-K report, published in April 2022, appeared unsupportive of state-level, national or regional regulations for aviation “in the event that CORSIA does not come into force as expected”.

 More positively, American appear to be actively advocating for policies promoting sustainable aviation fuels.
 In a July 2022 press release, American appeared supportive of federal and state-level legislation promoting SAFs and in August 2021, American signed a joint letter to policymakers, advocating for a refundable SAF-specific blenders tax credit for SAFs achieving at least 50% lifecycle GHG emissions reductions.
 In their 2020 ESG performance review, released in October 2021, American stated that they “welcomed the introduction of the Sustainable Skies Act” and further voiced their support for a SAF-specific tax credit, while American’s 2021 ESG report, published in 2022, advocated for “policy tools” to promote SAFs, without referring to the Sustainable Skies Act.
 In October 2021, American also signed a joint letter by Ceres, supporting strong US light duty fuel economy and GHG emissions standards for cars.
+Furthermore, according to a November 2022 WMay article, a Senior Executive of American Airlines supported Illinois’ proposed SAF blenders tax credit of $2/gallon.

-Positioning on Energy Transition: American appears supportive of increased sustainable aviation fuel use, but it is unclear if they support a future energy mix in line with IPCC guidelines.
-In a February 2021 American newsletter, American recognized that SAF is “an important tool to reduce aviation emissions”.
+Positioning on Energy Transition: In 2021-23, American appeared generally supportive of an energy transition from kerosene jet fuel to SAFs and zero-emissions technologies.
+In a February 2021 newsletter, American recognized that SAF is “an important tool to reduce aviation emissions”.
 In their 2020 ESG performance review, released in October 2021, and 2021 ESG Report, published in 2022, American seemed to support the role of zero-emissions hydrogen and e-fuels to decarbonize aviation, alongside the role of SAFs.
-However, in a February 2020 interview, American Airlines serving CEO Doug Parker appeared unsupportive of urgently transitioning aviation away from fossil fuels, stating support for synthetic fuels while emphasizing “the reality is that the airplanes are going to fly.
-And the more people that can be transported by efficient airplanes, the better that is for the environment”.
+Additionally, according to an October 2022 ‘ESG Today’ article, a Senior Executive of American described green hydrogen as a “game-changer” for the decarbonization of aviation.

 InfluenceMap collects and assesses evidence of corporate climate policy engagement on a weekly basis, depending on the availability of information from each specific data source (for more information see our methodology).
 While this analysis flows through to the company’s scores each week, the summary above is updated periodically.
-This summary was last updated in Q3 2022.
+This summary was last updated in Q1 2023.